WE ARE NOT CURRENTLY HIRING – PLEASE CHECK BACK

 WHEN SENDING YOUR CV PLEASE SEND EXAMPLES and / or links to art you have created or been involved in that best represents you.

 Please do not apply if you have never made anything with your hands before.

-Please do not call, we love the enthusiasm but an email is the perfect start for us!
+Please do not call – an email is the perfect start for us!

 We design and build bases of all shapes and sizes for our globes.